-Finally, we fitted the joint introgression model of figure 4b to the full data of 1060 loci, as well as the two halves, with parameter estimates shown in table S3.
-The fitted model is very parameter-rich, partly as we assign different θ parameters for different branches on the species tree: for example, branch Q in figure 4b is broken into two segments by the introgression event, Q \rightarrow I, which are assigned two independent θ parameters.
+Finally, we fitted the joint introgression model of Figure 4b to the full data of 1060 loci, as well as the two halves, with parameter estimates shown in Table S3.
+The fitted model is very parameter-rich, partly as we assign different θ parameters for different branches on the species tree: for example, branch Q in Figure 4b is broken into two segments by the introgression event, $Q \rightarrow I$, which are assigned two independent θ parameters.
 As a result, population sizes for ancestral species tend to be poorly estimated, especially for those populations with a very short time duration.
+These patterns are consistent with simulation studies that examine the information content in multi-locus datasets (Huang et al., 2020).